thegooddocsproject/templates/tutorial/tutorial-template-guide.md

    After you click "Create repository", GitHub creates your repository and the main page for the repository is displayed.
 ```

 If needed, you can add substeps below a primary step.
-Make sure to indent the substep one tab space over.
+Make sure to indent the substep one tab space over if you're using Markdown:

 ```
 1. Create a new pull request.